antoinemansour7/VehiQ/README.md

 #### Julia - UI/UX Designer

 Julia enhances user experience, bringing her extensive experience with HTML, CSS, and JavaScript to the table.
-Her creativity and innovative approach drive the aesthetic and functional design of our user interface.
+Her creativity and innovative approach drive the aesthetic and functional design of our user interface, all while making sure that the user requirements are met.

 #### Cristina - Frontend Lead